-In the last two decades, the non-Gibbs states above $\beta = 0$ have been extensively studied.
+In the last two decades, the non-Gibbs states at energies higher than those corresponding to $\beta = 0$ have been extensively studied.
 The idea of separating the system into two subsystems, a condensate and hot localized breathers above it, proved to be useful.
 In a series of papers, Rumpf analytically studied the microcanonical entropy of the 1D DGPE chain, linked the localization of energy to having two conserved quantities, and investigated a transition from a low-energy regime without breathers to a high-energy regime with breathers, and examined the metastability of breathers [101-103].
-There is a nonzero activation energy for the excitation of breathers if the lattice dimension is larger than critical, which is the case for 3D lattices [104, 105].
-A microcanonical study of the phase containing localized breathers showed that such states can have negative temperatures and may have astronomically large equilibration times for 1D DGPE chains [106, 107].
+There is a non-zero activation energy for the excitation of breathers if the lattice dimension is larger than critical, which is the case for 3D lattices [104, 105].
+A microcanonical study of the phase containing localized breathers showed that such states can have negative temperatures and, for 1D DGPE chains, may equilibrate at times inaccessible in numerical simulations [106, 107].
 Later, the slow relaxation times were linked to the second integral of motion, the norm conservation, and to a coarsening process where a higher breather gets less coupled to its background, thus its relaxation effectively becomes frozen [108-113].
 However, later it was shown that the non-Gibbs states cannot be simply described by the Gibbs states with negative temperatures [114].
 More complicated settings based on the DGPE have been also investigated, for example the DGPE with disorder [115], and the DGPE with dissipation or in contact with a thermal bath [109], but they are out of scope of this Thesis.